 Oliver Münchow from Lucy comments on the partnership: “With our plugin, employees can easily report suspicious emails.
 The employees thus become a kind of human firewall.
 It is important that employees receive qualified feedback on their reports and learn whether the email was actually dangerous or not.
 This analysis is performed by xorlab.
 This is an important enhancement especially for customers with several thousand messages per month.
 The decisive factor for the cooperation with xorlab came from the fact that the solution achieved optimum analysis results in our tests and far outperformed even those of established market leaders”.

 Antonio Barresi of xorlab continues: “Lucy makes it very easy for its customers to involve the employees in their defense measures.
-Combined with our comprehensive risk analysis, these organizations now have an even more detailed picture of the threats on the email channel.
+Combined with our comprehensive risk analysis, these organizations now have an even more cyber security training for employees detailed picture of the threats on the email channel.
 But integration is just the beginning: in the future, we want to automate most of the work that an analyst does for these reports.
 Our vision is to provide each employee with a virtual analyst so that he or she can regain confidence in the important communication channel of email.”